Security-Onion-Solutions/securityonion-docs/use-cases.rst

 Minimal Network Visibility
 --------------------------

 Suppose you have a small network where you just want some basic network visibility.
-This might be monitoring traffic from a tap or span port on a homelab or other small network that doesn't require a production installation.
+This might be monitoring traffic from a TAP or SPAN port on a homelab or other small network that doesn't require a production installation.
 Install Security Onion and choose the ``Evaluation`` option.
 You can read more about the ``Evaluation`` option in the :ref:`architecture` section.

-Minimal Network Visibility with OPNsense Firewall instead of Tap or SPAN
+Minimal Network Visibility with OPNsense Firewall instead of TAP or SPAN
 ------------------------------------------------------------------------

-Suppose you have a small network segment where you just want some basic network visibility but you don't have the ability to collect traffic via tap or span port but you do have an :ref:`opnsense` firewall.
+Suppose you have a small network segment where you just want some basic network visibility but you don't have the ability to collect traffic via TAP or SPAN port but you do have an :ref:`opnsense` firewall.
 Install Security Onion, choose the ``ManagerSearch`` option, and then follow the :ref:`opnsense` section to collect firewall logs, :ref:`netflow` data, and Suricata :ref:`nids` alerts.
 You can read more about the ``ManagerSearch`` option in the :ref:`architecture` section.

 Minimal Netflow Collector
 -------------------------